 Leading the Way with Technology

 At St. Mary’s, technology enhances teaching and learning.
 Teachers are ever evaluating emerging technologies and their impact on learning, productivity, communication, and critical thinking.
 Latest-model laptop computers are purchased on a three-year cycle, providing the most up-to-date access for teachers and students as they explore content and refine skills.
-Additionally, students in foreign language classes enjoy access to skill-enhancing apps and opportunities to collaborate with others using iPads.
-Every teacher at St. Mary’s develops and maintains a course website on which students have access to robust digital resources related to course content, out-of-class communication with teachers and peers, and the opportunity to upload and download electronic assignments.
+Additionally, students enjoy access to skill-enhancing apps and opportunities to produce authentic content and to collaborate with others using iPads.
+Every teacher at St. Mary’s is issued a laptop and an iPad.
+Teachers use these devices as instructional tools and to develop and maintain a course website on which students have access to robust digital resources related to course content, out-of-class communication with teachers and peers, and the opportunity to upload and download electronic assignments.
 Every freshman at St. Mary’s receives a school email account for communication and course submissions to be used over his or her four years of instruction.
 Moreover, freshmen are required to complete a technology course to prepare them for integrated technology requirements in other classes.
 The school is committed to maintaining the network and its resources; wireless access points and multi-media projectors are standard in every classroom.
 Finally, the school is continually improving features of NetClassroom to further seamless communication among students, parents, and teachers.
 St. Mary’s High School realizes the power of relevant and meaningful technologies to transform learning experiences and therefore provides opportunities for students and teachers to access information, think critically and creatively, and communicate authentically with appropriate technology tools.